BiTinerary/PocketServerPi/README.md

 ## Use case
 ~ A $30 version of this:<br> https://www.amazon.com/SanDisk-Wireless-Smartphones-Tablets-SDWS1-032G-A57/dp/B00DR8LAE2?th=1<br>
+~ <a href='https://github.com/BiTinerary/PocketServerPi/blob/master/miscScripts/blinkPerOrder.py'>blinkPerOrder.py</a> uses eBay API to get current orders that haven't been shipped, then blinks onboard LED that many times.
 ~ Consistant, Portable access to a Linux box or python terminal.<br>
 ~ Linux box that can be used as a disposable scratchpad.<br>
 ~ Painless and local (much safer) Samba Share for file sharing between work **and** home without ever touching a button<br>